medavm/SerialBus/README.md

 - **No external hardware** needed, just one wire.
 - Can connect **different logic levels MCUs**  by managing the pullups.
 - There is **no master** and **no packets**, a device writes a **continuous stream of bytes** until a stop bit.
-- All devices have an **unique** address assigned, used to resolve collisions.
+- All devices have an **unique** address assigned, just used to resolve collisions.
 - **Every message is broadcasted** and all devices in the bus receive it.
 - Up to **5000 baud** (to go higher external pullups may be needed).*